S3-working-group/s3-practical-guide/slides.md

     * consent to last minutes, date for next meeting, etc.
     * check for last-minute agenda items and consent to agenda
 * agenda items
-* meeting evaluation: reflect on your interactions, celebrate successes and share suggestions for improvement.
+* meeting evaluation: reflect on your interactions, celebrate successes and share suggestions for improvement
 * closing

 ---